artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 **Querying for specific data**

-While the "StringQuery" query type is good for broad searches, you may want to narrow a search down to a specific field of data to reduce false positives.
+While the ``pyes.QueryStringQuery`` [1]_ query type is good for broad searches, you may want to narrow a search down to a specific field of data to reduce false positives.
 Below is an example of searching documents, using "TermQuery", matching criteria within specific data.
 As, by default, Elasticsearch stores term values in lowercase the term value searched for must also be lowercase.

 .. code:: bash